jm1021/churchofjesuschrist/_posts/2023-02-19-sermon-on-the-mount.md

 ## Sermon on the Mount
 ### ![img]({{site.baseurl}}/images/spirit_of_the_lord.jpeg)

 > Today we congregate to remember the teachings of our Lord.
-Documentary of how they gathered, is the Mountain important?
+How did they gather?
+Is the Mountain important?
 - [Matthew 5:1](https://www.churchofjesuschrist.org/study/scriptures/nt/matt/5?lang=eng&id=p1#p1) ...
 1 And seeing the multitudes, ***he went up into a mountain: and when he was set, his disciples came unto him***:
 - [Luke 6:12](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/6?lang=eng&id=p12#p12) ...
 12 And it came to pass in those days, that ***he went out into a mountain to pray***, and continued all night in prayer to God.[Luke 6:17](https://www.churchofjesuschrist.org/study/scriptures/nt/luke/6?lang=eng&id=p17#p17) ...
 17 ¶ ***And he came down with them, and stood in the plain***, and the company of his disciples, ***and a great multitude of people out of all Judæa and Jerusalem, and from the sea coast of Tyre and Sidon, which came to hear him***, and to be healed of their diseases;